 Ethical Responsibilities of Editors

-Editor(s) of Journal of Positive Psychology and Wellbeing (JPPW) should hold the ethical responsibilities on basis of the guides of the Committee on Publication Ethics (COPE).
+Editor(s) of the Journal of Positive School Psychology (JPSP) should hold the ethical responsibilities based on the guides of the Committee on Publication Ethics (COPE).

 General duties and responsibilities